 Arriving in the village just before Christmas, an innkeeper provided a home for the young bull for 14 days.
 Those two weeks left quite an impression on the town.

-In addition to its wonderous Christmas market, held in the historic Piazza Duomo under guard of the oldest cathedral in northern Italy, Brixen celebrates Soliman’s journey to this day.
+In addition to its wonderous Christmas market, held in the historic Piazza Duomo under the guard of the oldest cathedral in northern Italy, Brixen celebrates Soliman’s journey to this day.
 During the holiday season, you can be whisked away to a fantasy world through a production called “Soliman’s Dream”.
 Taking place in the courtyard of the 13th-century Bishop’s Palace (Hofburg), the show is a must-see spectacle.
 Note: The production’s theme and story may change from year to year.

 Like Merano, Brixen’s market also includes an outdoor ice-skating rink.
 For a graceful outing on the ice, we recommend taking a spin before partaking in the joys of Glühwein.